 I assume that if I don’t write it down, it won’t happen.
 If I do write it down, it will happen.
 So if I want to be sure that I text a friend back or even just remember to plan out my week, I put it on the list.

-My personal app of choice is Asana, a system that I like because I can see all my tasks in a calendar layout.
-(You can see more of my Asana process in this post).
-Prior to Asana, I used Todoist for many years, and Notion for a few months, both of which I liked.
+My personal app of choice is Notion, a system that I like because I can see all my tasks in a calendar layout.
+I’ve also used Todoist and Asana and like both of them!
 And when I’m really stressed, I’ll also use my beloved bullet journal to copy out items of my to-do list that I can check off.
 Redundant?
 Yes.
 Helpful?
 Also yes.